rocky-linux/documentation/docs/guides/containers/podman_guide.md

 When your system reboots, Nextcloud will restart in Podman.

-## DockerFiles
+## Containerfiles

-A DockerFile is a file used by Docker to create custom container images.
-Since Podman is fully compatible with Dockerfile, you can build your container images with Podman like you would with Docker.
+A Containerfile is a file used by Podman  to create container images.
+Containerfiles use the same syntax as Dockerfiles, so you can build your container images with Podman like you would with Docker.

-### Web server from a DockerFile
+### Web server from a Containerfile

 You will create an `httpd` server based on a RockyLinux 9.